Yhtiyar/ExpressionParser/README.md

 It was my homework from programming paradigms course, ITMO CT

-Amount of time spent: 35 hours waste
+Amount of time spent: 35-40 hours

 ## Usage